Reimagining Urban Spaces. The 2024 Tbilisi Architecture Biennial Offers A New Vision Of City And Community

 AI

-Tbilisi Architecture Biennial (TAB) is one of the most thought-provoking events of the year.
-Under the theme of ‘,’ the Biennial promises to explore new ways of coexisting with our environments–natural, social, and architectural–while taking a critical look at the legacies of modernist interventions and the role of architecture in shaping sustainable futures.
-The event will take place from October to November and features an ambitious program of physical project, exhibitions, films, and discussions that address local Georgian contexts as well as global architectural discourses.
+Tbilisi Architecture Biennial 2024 (TAB) is one of the most thought-provoking events of the year.
+Under the theme of ‘Correct Mistakes,’ the Biennial promises to explore new ways of coexisting with our environments–natural, social, and architectural–while taking a critical look at the legacies of modernist interventions and the role of architecture in shaping sustainable futures.
+The event will take place from October to and features an ambitious program of physical project, exhibitions, films, and discussions that address local Georgian contexts as well as global architectural discourses.

 TAB’s vision: A biennial for a sustainable future

-The 2024 Tbilisi Architecture Biennial is organized by TAB, a non-profit organization based in Tbilisi, with the collaboration of numerous international partners.
+The 2024 Tbilisi Architecture Biennial is organized by TAB, a -profit organization based in Tbilisi, with the collaboration of numerous international partners.
 Its goal is to reimagine the urban space through socially and environmentally conscious architecture.
 TAB, co-founded by Tinatin Gurgenidze and Giga Battiashvili with Dato Zautashvili stands out because it focuses on transforming neglected and underused urban sites, especially those that embody previous engineering and infrastructure projects.
 This year’s theme addresses the legacy left by these past modernist interventions.
 It suggests alternative futures via participatory projects and experimentation.

 The biennial’s activities are spread out across Tbilisi’s iconic and symbolic locations, engaging residents in discussions about ecological responsibility, water management and collective urban participation.
 Projects such as ‘Transforming Legacy – Fog Catcher Obelisk,’ and Cenotaph take a poetic view of water both as a literal resource and a symbolic one.
 Exhibitions such as ‘An Atlas of Commoning : Places of Collective Production explore practices of collective stewardship.